 Study Days in Copenhagen (Denmark).
 The same year, “Marie du Rostu, then President of WUCWO, launched a campaign against hunger, even before FAO.
 This historic manifesto was the starting point of numerous programmes throughout the world and set in motion a new awareness in the Catholic world.”
 (Mgr Delaporte, Bishop of Cambrai, France).
 Pax Christi and the Secours Catholique (Caritas) took part, basing their action on the speech made by Pope Pius XII for the eleventh anniversary of the FAO.
 The project came to fruition in Rio de Janeiro (Brazil) at the Eucharistic Congress during a meeting with Mgr Lalain (Chile) and Mgr Helder Camara (Brazil).
 As a result, probably in 1961, the official “Campaign Against Hunger” came into being during a meeting of the FAO where WUCWO and Pax Christi took a leading part, thus bringing about the mobilisation of the International Catholic Organisations (ICOs).

-Fourteenth International Committee in Rome: “Mission of Catholic women in today’s world”.
+Fourteenth International Board in Rome: “Mission of Catholic women in today’s world”.
 The three discussion themes were: Catholic women working in the world, Formation of the personality of the adult woman, Hunger in the world.
 The “bureau” was enlarged.

-In the preceding week the world congress of the World Federation of Young Catholic Women also took place in Rome.
+In the preceding week the World Congress of the World Federation of Young Catholic Women also took place in Rome.
 “The inner life in a technological world”.

 The International Council was held in Rome (April 29-May 5) on the eve of the Ecumenical Council with the theme “Catholic women, source of unity in Christ and in his Church”.
 Four main points:

-• Women’s three vocations (Spiritual, Human, Social);
+• Women’s three vocations (Spiritual, Human, Social).

-• The technical world working towards unity;
+• The technical world working towards unity.

-• Catholic women, agents for unity;
+• Catholic women, agents for unity.

 • The responsibility of the Christian conscience in the face of hunger in the world.